BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: TEMPORARY**

-*The victim's limbs become as heavy as lead, leaving them rooted to the ground.
-Defending themselves becomes more difficult, leaving them susceptible to attack or unable to keep up with their allies.*

 This power targets one enemy model within range.
 While this power is in effect, the target model may not move (except to Back Away should they lose a Fight), shoot, cast Magical Powers, declare Heroic Actions, call a Stand Fast! or use Active abilities and may not Strike if they win a Duel.

 **Channelled** — Additionally, while this power is in effect, the target will halve their Fight and Attacks characteristics (rounding up).